sherifscript/sherifscript.github.io/2-population-density-maps-with-r.md

 nav-menu: false
 ---
 <p>
-    The initial spark for this project came from a desire to make data more tangible and relatable.
+    The initial spark for this project came about from my love of visualization and maps.
 Population density figures are often sterile and hard to grasp.
-By rendering them in 3D, I hoped to provide a fresh perspective on the living patterns across two diverse geographical and cultural landscapes.
+By rendering them in 3D, I hoped to provide a simple yet aesthetically-pleasing perspective on the living patterns across two diverse geographical and cultural landscapes, both of which were important to me on a personal level.
 </p>

 <p>
-    The end result is a set of interactive 3D maps that invite exploration and offer a novel way to appreciate population distribution in these two countries (Try yhr copdfce).
-This project was a fulfilling blend of analysis, creativity, and technical learning.
-It also opened up ideas for future projects that can further bridge the gap between data analysis and visual storytelling.
+    The end result is a set of interactive 3D maps that invite exploration and offer a novel way to appreciate population distribution in these two countries (try it yourself!).
+This project was a fulfilling blend of analysis and technical learning.
 A little codepeak is included in the next section.
 </p>

 <div class="image-wrapper">